 Not a lot of details about Moon Knight are available just yet, but we do know that the series will be based on the comic book character of the same name.
 A former mercenary, he has a vast fortune and a multiple-personality disorder.
 The multiple identities who live inside him are distinct characters who appear against a backdrop of Egyptian iconography.

 Oscar Isaac will star, with May Calamawy and Ethan Hawke also cast in undisclosed roles.
 Mohamed Diab will direct 4 episodes, with the other 2 directed by duo Justin Benson and Aaron Moorhead.

-Moon Knight is often referred to Marvel's answer to Batman, so it will be interesting to see who gets cast in the main role.
+Moon Knight is often referred to as Marvel's answer to Batman, so it will be interesting to get a feel for the show's tone.
 A premiere date for the series hasn't been announced yet, but Moon Knight will come out sometime in 2022.

 In the comics, She-Hulk is the alter ego of Jennifer Walters, Bruce Banner's cousin.
 She ends up with abilities of her own after needing a blood transfusion from Bruce.
 Consequently, Walters becomes a large, powerful green-hued version of herself, while still maintaining her personality.

 Disney confirmed that Tatiana Maslany will star as She-Hulk/Jennifer Walters and that the show will be a legal comedy.
 Turns out, Walters is a lawyer who specialises in cases involving superhumans.

 Additionally, She-Hulk will welcome a host of Marvel characters to the series, including the Hulk played by Mark Ruffalo and the Abomination played by Tim Roth.
 Jameela Jamil will play Titania, a rival of She-Hulk's, with Ginger Gonzaga and Renée Elise Goldsberry completing the main cast.
 The series will come out in 2022.